Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 Single-source distribution

-One authored piece routed to a 26,000+-strong network and beyond, formatted per platform — zero manual overhead.
+One authored piece routed to a 37,000-strong distribution network and beyond, formatted per platform — zero manual overhead.

 An agent-native catalog